-Revenue in Spain's collective urban transport sector continues to rise
+Turnover in Spain's collective urban transport sector extends its growth trend

 -

-Urban public transport (bus, metro, tram/light rail) has consolidated a trend of significant growth in recent years, underpinned by rising passenger numbers and the recovery of pre-pandemic usage levels.
+Collective urban transport activity (bus, underground, tram/light rail) has consolidated the trend of significant growth in recent years, underpinned by the increase in passenger numbers and the recovery of usage levels to those seen before the pandemic.
 Sector revenue rose 5% in 2024, and provisional data for 2025 point to an increase of around 8%.

 -

-The sector is characterised by a notable concentration of supply, which is particularly significant in the tram/light rail and, above all, metro segments.
+The sector is characterised by a notable concentration of supply, which is especially significant in the tram/light rail and, above all, underground segments.
 The top ten companies account for around three quarters of revenue.

 -